saraneahring/Systems-Librarianship/module4.md

 **Installing and configuring PHP**

--To install PHP along with libapache2-mod-php packages: `sudo apt install php libapache-mod-php` -To create a connection between PHP and Apache: `sudo systemctl restart apache2` -To confirm the installed version: `php -v`
+*To install PHP along with libapache2-mod-php packages: `sudo apt install php libapache-mod-php`

+*To create a connection between PHP and Apache: `sudo systemctl restart apache2` *To confirm the installed version: `php -v`
--To check for errors in log output: `systemctl status apache2`
+*To check for errors in log output: `systemctl status apache2`

 Next, check to see that PHP is installed and working with Apache.
 First, create a PHP file in document root: `cd /var/www/html/` `sudo nano info.php`